 This game comes with eight different sets of story cards.
 There are six cards in each set.
 However, for younger players, you can remove some of the cards to make it a bit easier.

-Like with the game above, this one if pretty open ended.
+Like with the game above, this one is pretty open-ended.
 Here is one way you can play:

 Set out the cards you’re working with, and ask your child to sequence them for you.
 They should look at all of the cards and figure out what happened first.
 Then they can find the event that happens next, and so on.